kmegoryc/supercube/src/pages/index.md

     title: ""
     section_id: request
     content: >-
       Interested in Supercube?
-Let us know by filling out this form.
-We are currently rolling out our pilot program to area hospitals and are accepting preorders.
+Let us know by filling out this form and we'll contact you within 24 hours.
+We are currently rolling out our pilot program to U.S. hospitals and are accepting preorders.

       Have questions?
 Shoot us an email at **[contact@supercubeuv.com](mailto:contact@supercubeuv.com)**.